strawtype/dash-sunpower/README.md

   - Check `configuration.yaml` and make sure **timelapse_power_panels** has the correct **json_attributes**.
 This should be the output of `entities.txt` after `--discover`.

 **Missing Labels**
   - The example dashboard is expecting a "dark" theme.
-Some text labels are set to "white"
+Some text labels are set to "white".
 ---